 The North West Physician Associate Forum committee is made up in equal parts of qualified Physician Associates and student Physician Associates in order to span interests and issues both prior and post graduation.
 The committee bring a wide array of skills and interests to the table but are always keen on hearing from forum members about issues they'd like to raise.

-Ricky graduated from the University of Manchester 2019, he is set to work in general practice with a special interest in palliative care.
+Ricky graduated from the University of Manchester 2019, he works in general practice with a special interest in palliative care.
 He also works with the teaching academy associated with the University of Salford aside of his clinical responsibilities.
 In his free time he enjoys playing tennis and rugby with a desire to travel more in the future.

 PG Dip, University of Manchester.

 Claire worked as an Oncology Nurse before joining the first cohort of PAs to be trained at the University of Manchester.
 She has been working as a PA in the Emergency Assessment Unit (EAU) at Salford Royal Hospital since March 2018.
 She also works as an examiner for the Faculty of Physician Associates National OSCE Exams.